jamores/eth-ws-someip/README.md

 Automotive Ethernet SOME/IP-SD Wireshark LUA dissectors (Autosar 4.2)

 ## Installation
-In order to use this LUA plugins, they need to be added wireshark's 'personal plugins' folder.
+In order to use this LUA plugins, they need to be added to Wireshark's 'personal plugins' folder.

 If you prefer not to directly copy your dissector files there, this is the option I like best (assuming you are a Linux user too) :

-- clone this repository to your preferred location : \<repo_location>
+- clone this repository to your preferred location : **\<repo_location>**
-- identify where wireshark expects to find user created plugins
+- identify where Wireshark expects to find user created plugins
     - Help -> About -> Folders
-    - at v.2.4.4, this folder is '/$HOME/.config/wireshark/plugins'
+    - on v.2.4.4 this folder is **/$HOME/.config/wireshark/plugins**
 - create some symlinks from **$HOME/.config/wireshark/plugins** to **\<repo_location>**
   - $ ln -s \<repo_location>/someip.lua ~/.config/wireshark/plugins/
   - $ ln -s \<repo_location>/sd.lua ~/.config/wireshark/plugins/